brunacmendes/brunacmendes/README.md

 👩 **About Me:**

-- 🎓 Bachelor degree at IFMG
+- 🎓 Bachelor degree in Computer Science
 - 💻 Working on `.py`, `.ipynb` daily
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/brucmendes/)
 - 😄 Pronouns: she/her